 The work of the Student Support Department involves a wide range of activities.
-These include assessment, supporting and teaching students, working as members of different teams, liaising with staff in school, with outside professionals and with parents.
+These include assessment, supporting and teaching students, working as members of different teams and departments, liaising with staff in school, with outside professionals and with parents.

 Our work with parents is a vital element of our role which enables parents to have confidence in the knowledge that their children’s needs are being met.

-We view our parental work as a clear partnership and views of parents are sought, for example when drawing up an Individual Education Plan or carrying out a review of a statement, or the daily contact with parents through our pastoral system.
+We view our parental work as a clear partnership and views of parents are sought, for example when drawing up an Pupil Profile Page or carrying out a review of a EHCP, or the daily contact with parents through our pastoral system.

 We address students' needs in a variety of ways, predominantly by providing the best possible learning opportunities for all our students, enabling access to the curriculum for our students and encouraging them to become more independent in their learning.